ed-kung/CSUN-Econ-433/labs/lab05/README.md

 Let's walk through each element of this script.

 1. The first few lines of code are boilerplate.
-We clear the workspace, load the required libraries, and load the data using `dataload.R` which we wrote in Lab 04.
+We clear the workspace, load the required libraries, and load the data.

 2. The next line of code is `df$INCWAGE[ df$INCWAGE>=999998] <- NA`.
 This line of code is rather complex to understand, so let's walk through it slowly.